 I’m a writer, mainly for magazines, work that has given me opportunities to meet amazing people, some well-known and others no less fascinating because they’re not known at all, and to travel widely.
 I lived in South Africa and Israel and return frequently on reporting assignments.

 Curiosity is my fuel.
 I’m interested in people, the work they do, what they believe even if I don’t share those beliefs, and how that shapes how they live and the choices they make.
-I yearn to know who, and why, things are the way they are.
+I yearn to know why things are the way they are.
 When I look at maps or see the names of places, I am curious to know what they look like, and who lives there.
-My questions, and editors, have sent me around the world, to about 70 countries and all 50 U.S. states.
+My questions, and editors, have sent me around the world.

 I’ve written about the crossroads of religion and culture, the loss of splendor and regaining a sense of wonder.
 I was with Diana Nyad when she was training for her heroic swim from Cuba to Florida.
 Nelson Mandela once dressed me down for asking questions that rubbed him the wrong way.
-I played golf with Gary Player and took lessons from the late, great Ben Witter.
-I’ve been stranded in the Sahara, lost in the dark in Death Valley, and I've been to a few places when I knew exactly where I was -- and was eager to be somewhere else right fast.
+I played golf with Gary Player and took lessons from the late, great Ben Witter, a long-ball champion and trick shot artist I’ve been stranded in the Sahara, lost in the dark in Death Valley, and I've been to a few places when I knew exactly where I was -- and was eager to be somewhere else right fast.
 I’ve cruised in Antarctica and hiked in the Arctic.
 I traveled from Jordan to Tunisia to ask Muslim clerics and scientists about Islam and science.
-I’ve encountered monks and mystics, soldiers and gangsters.
+I’ve encountered monks and mystics, soldiers and gangsters, corporate chiefs and scholars.

-My work has been recognized with eight awards by the American Society of Journalists & Authors, most recently in 2018 for a story about the Japanese obsession with baseball, and three Lowell Thomas Awards, the top American honor for travel writing, including gold in 2015 as Travel Journalist of the Year.
+My work has been recognized with eight awards by the American Society of Journalists & Authors, most recently in 2018 for a story about the Japanese obsession with baseball, and four Lowell Thomas Awards, the top American honor for travel writing, including gold in 2015 as Travel Journalist of the Year and silver in 2018 in the cruise travel category.
 I’ve been the recipient of grants from Investigative Reporters and Editors, the Pulitzer Center on Crisis Reporting, and the Lily Foundation for Religious Writers, among others.